Low drift and documentation

 When small drops can also be controlled - proven in practice

 Drift is often directly associated with small droplets.
 In practice, the picture is more nuanced.
-With Danfoil's air-assisted spray technology, the droplets are given energy and speed, making it possible to work with fine droplets while maintaining controllability.
+With Danfoil’s air-assisted spray technology, the droplets are given energy and velocity, which makes it possible to work with fine droplets while maintaining controllability.

-The point is that the movement of the droplets is not only determined by their size, but also by the momentum they have when they leave the atomizer.
+The point is that the movement of the droplets is determined not only by their size, but also by the momentum they have when they leave the nozzle.

 Why air assistance reduces drift

-• Higher droplet velocity – the droplets reach their target faster and are less affected by crosswinds.
+• Higher droplet velocity – the droplets reach the target faster and are less affected by crosswinds.

-• Directional airflow – helps the droplets down towards the crop.
+• Directional airflow – helps guide the droplets toward the crop.

 • Stable droplet formation – the droplet spectrum is controlled by air pressure and is less sensitive to pressure variations in the liquid.